 - Sexual Battery When Infected.
 This carries a sentence from one to five years in prison and a maximum fine of $2,500.

 - Attempted Sexual Battery.
 The sentence would be no different that if you were convicted of simple sexual battery.

 - Rape.
 You could be sentenced to a long prison sentence of between five years and life in prison.

 If convicted of almost all of these crimes, you could be required to register in the Virginia Sex Offender Registry for the rest of your life.
 This could severely limit where you can live, work, and may even restrict public places where you can go.

-An Experienced Criminal Defense Attorney Can Help If You Are Charged With Sexual Assault or Battery in Virginia
+An Experienced Sex Crimes Defense Attorney Can Help If You Are Charged With Sexual Assault or Battery in Virginia